-Average revenue per account (ARPA) is a profitability measure that assesses the company’s revenue per customer’s account.
+Average revenue per account (ARPA) is a profitability measure that assesses a company’s revenue per customer account.
 ARPA is generally measured on a monthly or annual basis.
-Although the terms average revenue per account (ARPA) and average revenue per user (ARPU) are frequently used as synonyms, it is not always correct because one customer may have several accounts with a company.
+Although the terms average revenue per account (ARPA) and average revenue per user (ARPU) are frequently used as synonyms, this is not always correct because one customer may have several accounts with a company.

 The ARPA metric is mostly used by companies operating on a subscription-based business model or those providing some type of services.
 For example, ARPA is widely employed by telecommunication companies, social media companies, and banks.

-The metric is extremely valuable in providing an overview of the company’s profitability per account basis.
+The metric is extremely valuable in providing an overview of a company’s profitability per account basis.
 In addition, it reveals which company’s products or services generate the most and the least revenue.

-- Average revenue per account (ARPA) is a profitability measure that assesses a company’s revenue per customer’s account.
+Average revenue per account (ARPA) is a profitability measure that assesses a company’s revenue per customer account.

 Average revenue per account remains one of the most important profitability metrics for service providers and companies operating on a subscription-based business model.
 The key applications of the ARPA metric include the following: